dariomnalerio/holbertonschool-shell/permissions/README.md

-0-iam_betty: Switches current user to "betty"
+-iam_betty: Switches current user to "betty"

 1-who_am_i: Prints the effective username of the current user